OWASP-Foundation/owasp-projects-redux/github-org/transfer-existing-repo-into-owasp-org.md

 See [Github's Help](https://help.github.com/articles/transferring-a-repository-owned-by-your-personal-account/#transferring-to-an-organization) for more information on transfering repos to an organization

-### Visual version of Transfering a repo to OWASP's Github org
+### Visual version of transfering a repo to OWASP's Github org

-Log into Github and go to your profile page:
+Log into Github and go to your profile page

 ![OWASP Github Transfer - image 01](https://github.com/OWASP/owasp-projects-redux/raw/master/github-org/images/owasp-github-transfer-01.png "Go to your profile page on Github")